priemum/Magnet/README.md

 Track the hero who made your community larger, and reward them.

 Magnet is an open source project.

 © by Philip 2022

 ⚠️ IMPORTANT INFORMATION ABOUT UPDATES

 Currently this bot is not being updated, by contacting us you can show you're support for this project, and that can be a reason to continue it.

+Our plan is to continue with the Magnet project when there is enough ask for it, and/or when the other projects allow this.